1989 murders of Jesuits in El Salvador: Legal proceedings in El Salvador

 Nine members of the Salvadoran military were put on trial.
 Only Colonel Guillermo Benavides and Lieutenant Yusshy René Mendoza were convicted.
 The others were either absolved or found guilty on lesser charges.
 Benavides and Mendoza were sentenced to thirty years in prison.
-Both were released from prison on 1 April 1993 following passage of the Salvadoran Amnesty Law by a legislature dominated by anti-guerilla and pro-military politicians.
+Both were released from prison on 1 April 1993 following passage of the Salvadoran Amnesty Law by a legislature dominated by anti-guerrilla and pro-military politicians.
 It was enacted to promote social and political reconciliation in the aftermath of the civil war, but its support came from the political factions most closely allied with the right-wing armed groups identified by the report as responsible for most wartime violations of human rights.
-The trial's outcome was confirmed by the report presented by the Truth and Reconciliation Commission of El Salvador, which detailed how Salvadoran military and political figures concealed vital information in order to shield those responsible for the massacre.
+The trial's outcome was confirmed by the report presented by the Truth Commission for El Salvador, which detailed how Salvadoran military and political figures concealed vital information in order to shield those responsible for the massacre.
 The report identified Rodolfo Parker, a lawyer and politician who later led the Christian Democratic Party and became a member of the Legislative Assembly.
 It said he "altered statements in order to conceal the responsibility of senior officers for the murder."

 The Jesuits in El Salvador, led by José María Tojeira, UCA's former rector, continued to work with the UCA's Institute of Human Rights, founded by Segundo Montes, to use the Inter-American Court of Human Rights, to bypass the Salvadoran Amnesty Law of 1993 and expose the role of higher military officers in the murders.

 In July 2016, the Supreme Court of El Salvador found the Amnesty Law unconstitutional, citing international human rights law.
 Benavides returned to prison a few weeks later to serve his sentence.

 In May 2017, the Jesuit community in El Salvador asked the Ministry of Justice and Public Security to commute the sentence of Benavides, who had served four years of his thirty-year sentence.
 They said that he had admitted and regretted his actions and that he posed no danger.
 Jose Maria Tojeira, head of UCA's Human Rights Institute, called him a "scapegoat" for those who ordered the murders and who remained unpunished.